How it works

 < Back

-All 3 to 4 year olds in England can get 570 funded hours per year from the term after your child turns 3 years old through to starting school.
+All 3 to 4 year olds in England can get up to 570 funded hours per year from the term after your child turns 3 years old through to starting school.
 This is usually taken as 15 hours a week for 38 weeks of the year.
 You can choose to take fewer hours over more weeks, if your childcare provider offers this option.

 It's available at participating: